Zerraa/tenacity-tera/content/en/dungeons/ruinous-manor-hard.md

 <h3>Last Boss: Lachelith</h3>

 As a Tank, avoid taking the curse debuff or you will suffer while tanking her.

+     Menma's TERA changes:

+     - Her attack speed is increased by a lot.
+     - Her tail attack oneshots.
+     - Debuff makes you take 2x damage and is 15 seconds longer.
+       - Red skulls hit for 80% HP, increase bar by 15.
+       - White skulls hit for 40% HP, increase bar by 10.
+     - Way more punishing if you plan to greed.

 <center><h3>Key Mechanics</h3></center>